ErneG/Image-converter-to-WEBP/readme.md

 ## Installation and Setup

 Before running the Image Converter, ensure you have Python installed on your system.
-This application is developed and tested with Python 3.8, but it should be compatible with other recent Python 3 versions.
+This application is developed and tested with Python 3.10.

 1. **Clone or Download the Repository**: